trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

 2. Avoid use of code generators emitted by `bootstrapTools` binaries.

-Goal 2 is a moral equivalent of [1.]: if `bootstrapTools` contained a buggy code generator we would like to get rid of it's effect by rebuilding everything using `nixpkgs` versions of code generatos.
+Goal 2 is a moral equivalent of [1.]: if `bootstrapTools` contained a buggy code generator we would like to get rid of its effect by rebuilding everything using `nixpkgs` versions of code generatos.

 As it stands today `nixpkgs` achieves `[1.]` but not `[2.]`.